National Aviation Accident Litigation Since 1968

 Aircraft Product Liability and Technical Litigation

-The firm litigates aircraft product liability cases on behalf of plaintiffs in matters involving aircraft design, certification, manufacturing, and warning-related issues.
+The firm litigates aircraft product liability cases on behalf of plaintiffs in matters involving aircraft design, certification, manufacturing, and warnings.
 These cases have included claims involving airframe de-icing systems, rudder control systems, runaway trim events, structural failures, autopilot malfunctions, engine failures, fly-by-wire systems, and augmented flight control systems.

-The practice also encompasses claims involving maintenance deficiencies, inspection failures, and operational error under demanding flight conditions.
+The practice also includes claims involving maintenance deficiencies, inspection failures, and operational error under demanding flight conditions.

 Federal Appellate and Supreme Court Litigation

-Preemption questions can affect whether, and under what standards, aviation product liability claims proceed under state law.
-Members of the firm have litigated federal preemption issues in aviation matters in federal appellate courts, including proceedings before the United States Supreme Court.
-That appellate experience informs the firm’s handling of technically and doctrinally complex plaintiff-side aviation cases.
+Preemption issues can affect whether aviation product liability claims may proceed under state law and what legal standards will apply.
+Members of the firm have litigated federal preemption questions in aviation matters in the federal appellate courts, including proceedings before the United States Supreme Court.
+That appellate experience informs the firm’s handling of plaintiff-side aviation cases involving difficult legal and technical issues.

 Common Questions

-If you are considering whether to contact the firm, our Frequently Asked Questions page addresses common questions about investigation timing, fees, forum selection, and what to expect in the early stages of a case.
+If you are considering whether to contact the firm, our Frequently Asked Questions page addresses common topics such as investigation timing, fees, forum selection, and what to expect in the early stages of a case.

 Aviation Accident Litigation

-Overview of the legal and technical issues that shape serious aviation cases, including NTSB interaction, product liability, jurisdiction, and federal regulatory questions.
+An overview of the legal and technical issues that shape serious aviation cases, including NTSB investigations, product liability, jurisdiction, and federal regulatory questions.

 View the Aviation Accident Litigation page